eBay/griffin/README.md

     ```
     You can also drop the tail "bash" of the command above, then you will get tomcat service log printing in docker only.

-4. Now you can visit UI through your browser.
+5. Now you can visit UI through your browser.
     ```
     http://<your local IP address>:48080/
     ```
     If you are blocked at the login page, try account "test" with password "test".
+    And you can also ssh to the docker container using account "bark" with password "bark".
+    ```
+    ssh bark@<your local IP address> -p 2122
+    ```

 ### How to deploy and run at local
 1. Install jdk (1.7 or later versions)